Mspmarvi/T-spline-Lab/README.md

 # T-spline Lab                                 created by Mohammad Sadeghi Pour (Email: Mspmarvi@gmail.com)
-T-Spline surface is an object oriented package to build and manipulate T-spline surfaces
+T-Spline Lab is an object oriented package to build and manipulate T-spline surfaces

 abilities

-1-building T-spline surface
+1- building T-spline surface

-2-inserting contol points based on approach mentioned in "T-splines and T-NURCCs" 2003
+2- inserting contol points based on approach mentioned in "T-splines and T-NURCCs" 2003

-3-inserting contol points based on local refinement algorithm
+3- inserting contol points based on local refinement algorithm

-4-merging T-spline surfaces one by one with continuity C0, C1 and C2
+4- merging T-spline surfaces one by one with continuity C0, C1 and C2

-5-plotting the topology of control mesh
+5- plotting the topology of control mesh

-6-plotting the parametric view of control mesh
+6- plotting the parametric view of control mesh

-7-inserting a row or collumn of control points
+7- inserting a row or collumn of control points

 8- you can change manually every single objects of T-spline surface including control point properties, edge properties, uknot and vknot properties